 Around 2.31- 8.31 billion shares are traded each day in the US markets.

 And for every single transaction made in the market each day has its results in the price movements which in turn change the Stock market trends.

 well, you can never predict in absolute terms, how these collections of transactions will work because this transaction represents a collection of individuals, speculators, investors, hedge funds, mutual funds, etc. Each with a different view and objective of the markets.

 But there is an “Order in this chaos” and it’s your job to find it.
 Because Fortune changes with every tick of price and this article will help you understand the order in chaos.

 Sensing Stock Market Trends

 They said “Trends are Friends’.

-If you are trying to interpret current stock market trends why not use the classic “Dow Theory” which was developed by Charles Dow, who was Co-founder and editor of the wall street journal until his death in 1902 and was also the co-founder of Dow Jones & company.
-The Dow Theory which is a market-timing tool that has been relevant on Wall Street for over a century now.
+If you are trying to interpret trend analysis why not use the classic “Dow Theory” which was developed by Charles Dow, who was Co-founder and editor of the wall street journal until his death in 1902 and was also the co-founder of Dow Jones & company.
+The Dow Theory is a market-timing tool that has been relevant on Wall Street for over a century now.
 This is still very relevant for any financial market, any country or at any given point of time.

 Now, Trends are really important for the traders and Trends can make or break the life of any trader.

 Similarly, the understanding of Long term trends is also an important component for any Long term investor’s success.